tuanphung/SmartTableView/README.md

 Your ViewController have to:
 - Implement a lot of methods to adapt UITableViewDatasource and UITableViewDelegate.
-- Do some suck things like `if else` condition if you need to display multiple kind of cell with multiple models.
+- Do some suck things like `if else` condition if you need to display different cell types in one TableView.
 - Maintain models.
 - Hard to reuse UITableView.